 [END FIGURE 4.15 HERE]

-Ocean and Land Carbon flux
+Ocean and Land Carbon Flux

 Ocean carbon flux is both a key feature of the physical ocean in mitigating the rise of atmospheric CO2 and a driver of changes in the ocean biosphere, including changes in ocean acidity.
-Based on results from CMIP6 models, we conclude that SSP2-4.5, SSP3-7.0, and SSP5-8.5 all clearly lead to increasing 10-, 20-, and 30-year trends in ocean carbon flux over the near term (Figure 4.16, high confidence).
+Based on results from CMIP6 models, we conclude that SSP2-4.5, SSP3-7.0, and SSP5-8.5 all clearly lead to increasing 10-, 20-, and 30-year trends in ocean carbon flux over the near term (high confidence) (Figure 4.16,).
 Increasing trends in ocean carbon flux are less obvious in the lower-emission scenarios.
 Ensemble-mean trends in land carbon flux over the near term are generally increasing, but these are unlikely to be detected given a large component of terrestrial variability combined with model uncertainty.
-A more detailed assessment is in Chapter 5 Section 5.2.1.
+A more detailed assessment is in Chapter 5 (Section 5.2.1).

 In summary, it is likely that ocean carbon flux will increase in the near term under the higher emission scenarios, while a large component of terrestrial variability makes it is unlikely that an increase in land carbon flux will be detected over this period.